 What happens when you hold in your poop?
-It’s quite simple, really.
-Stool travels from the rectum back up to the colon, allowing the water in the stool to reabsorb into the body.
-Poop, sans water, lives on in the colon as a thoroughly unwelcome guest in your gut.
+The science is quite clear on this blush-inducing topic.
+When you hold poop in, stool travels from the rectum back up to the colon, allowing the water in the stool to reabsorb into the body.
+Poop, sans water, lives on in the colon as a thoroughly unwelcome guest.
 Should’ve kicked it out when you had the chance.

-In rare instances, there’s the risk of impaction.
+In rare instances, holding in poop can lead to an impaction.
 That’s when so much stool gets backed up into the intestines that your body cannot push out the blockage.
 The resulting pain and vomiting will land you in the ER.

-As troubling as all of those risks may be, one common, often overlooked risk is rectal hyposensitivity.
-In a word, the rectum become desensitized and demands more poop before telling the brain that it’s time to go.
-“The anal muscles tighten up instead of relaxing when you try to have a bowel movement,” Pasricha says, adding that, in severe cases, this can lead to problems urinating and pain during sex, for women.
+As troubling as all of those risks may be, one common, often overlooked risk of holding in poop is rectal hyposensitivity.
+In short, what happens if you don’t poop is the rectum becomes desensitized and demands more poop before telling the brain that it’s time to go.
+“The anal muscles tighten up instead of relaxing when you try to have a bowel movement,” Pasricha says, adding that, in severe cases, this can lead to problems urinating and pain during sex for women.
 Rebecca Lee, a registered nurse, agrees that it’s a vicious cycle.
 “When you hold in your poop, these same muscles send a signal to your brain to stop responding and can lead to slower emptying of the colon in the future.”

-Fortunately, holding in your poop only on special occasions shouldn’t cause any problems.
-It takes denying yourself repeatedly, over time, to cause most of these lasting problems.
-“Holding it is ok once in a while, but should definitely not become habit or a regular occurrence,” Pasricha says.
+Fortunately, holding in poop only on special occasions shouldn’t cause any problems.
+It takes holding your poop repeatedly, over time, to cause most of these lasting problems.
+“Holding it is okay once in a while, but should definitely not become habit or a regular occurrence,” Pasricha says.
 “People may not realize it is a problem until they start to develop damage to their muscles and nerves.”